50% Off Installation: Summer Savings Are Here! Book Your FREE Estimate Today – Don’t Miss Out!

 Q: Why do I need to get the snow removed from my roof?

 Heavy snow will place stress on your roof and put your home at risk for leaking and roof cave-ins.
-Unfortunately, when snow is mixed with freezing temperatures, ice dams are also a likely result.
+Unfortunately, freezing temperatures often cause ice dams when they mix with snow.
 Ice dams can’t form without snow and if you’re able to prevent them you are more likely to prevent your roof from leaking and damaging the inside of your home.
 Find out how to prevent ice dams.

 Q: What can MY roof handle?